microsoft/coyote/docs/_learn/get-started/using-coyote.md

 ```
 Attach a debugger during replay and you can see what exactly is going wrong.

 You might be wondering what the `FailureDetector` sample app is really doing.
 The `coyote` command line tool can help you with that also.
-If you run the following command line it will produce a [DGML](https://en.wikipedia.org/wiki/DGML) visualization of the state-machines that are being tested:
+If you run the following command line it will produce a [DGML](https://en.wikipedia.org/wiki/DGML) visualization of the state machines that are being tested:

 ```
 coyote.exe test MachineExamples\bin\net46\FailureDetector.exe --iterations 10 --max-steps 20 --coverage activity